-Luckily the canopy re-inflated and continued to fly.
-With increased oxygen Ewa regained consciousness and was able to slowly spiral down.
+Luckily the canopy re-inflated and continued to fly, and with increased oxygen Ewa regained consciousness, and was able to slowly spiral down.
 She landed covered in ice after 3.5 hours, 37 miles away from her takeoff position.
 Ewa's only injuries were frost bite to her ears and legs, she's very lucky to be alive.

 Another paragliding pilot from China, He Zhongpin was sucked into the same storm.
 He was struck by lightning at 19,000 feet and died.

 Pilots who set out with the intention of reaching cloud base are far more likely to experience cloud suck than those who stick to the rules.
 Follow the laws regarding cloud clearances and visibility in my above linked articles, and avoid these storm clouds at all costs.